EMDR & Trauma Therapist in London, Surrey & West Sussex

 It gives easy to understand information on EMDR for those interested in exploring EMDR further.

-You can buy this book and other related texts from the Carousel at the bottom of this page.
+You can buy this book and other related texts from the carousel on my Books Page.
+There is no extra charge to you for using Amazon on this website.

 Can I use EMDR at home in a self-help way?